Search AC Website

 Expired Cards

 Enrolled students can request a new student ID if their old ID has expired.
 Reprints for expired cards are issued for free.
 To obtain a replacement for an expired card students must present their expired card to the library.
-Students are unable to write exams with an expired card.

 For Staff/Faculty